Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-2.md

 ### Drop

 Rust is _very_ good at cleaning up after itself, especially when you use the standard library:
-- If your variable allocate heap memory, that memory is released when the variable that owns it goes out of scope
+- If your variable allocates heap memory, that memory is released when the variable that owns it goes out of scope
 - If you open a file to read or write, it's closed when the file handler goes out of scope
 - If you start a TCP connection, its ended when the handler goes our of scope